isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     #define PI 3.14
     #define SQUARE(a, b) (a * b)

-Even if we hadn't left a well-known bug in `SQUARE` there are much better behaved alternatives; for example:
+Even if we hadn’t left a well-known bug in `SQUARE` there are much better behaved alternatives; for example:

     constexpr double pi = 3.14;
     template<typename T> T square(T a, T b) { return a * b; }

 ##### Enforcement

-Scream when you see a macro that isn't just used for source control (e.g., `#ifdef`)
+Scream when you see a macro that isn’t just used for source control (e.g., `#ifdef`)

 ### <a name="Res-ALL_CAPS"></a>ES.32: Use `ALL_CAPS` for all macro names